HTTPArchive/data-pipeline/README.md

 9. Expand "Optional Parameters" and provide an input for the "GCS input file" pointing to the manifests file (e.g. `gs://httparchive/crawls_manifest/chrome-Jul_1_2023.txt` for Desktop Jul 2023 or `gs://httparchive/crawls_manifest/android-Jul_1_2023.txt` for Mobile for July 2023).
 10. (Optional) provide values for any additional parameters
 11. Click "RUN JOB"

+### Rerunning a failed workflow step

+This method is useful for running the entire workflow from the web console since it does not require a development environment.
+It is useful when the manifest file was not generated, but does require each step to be re-executed individually, so probably easier to just republish a Pub/Sub message instead (See next section).

+Steps:
+1. From the Google Cloud Console, navigate to the Workflow > Workflows page
+2. Select the `data-pipeline` workflow
+3. In the Actions column click the three dots and select "Execute again"

 ### Publishing a Pub/Sub message